Skip to content

 Yes, UV radiation is one of the main factors.

-Do vegetable oils help with parchment skin?
+Do plant oils help parchment skin?

 Yes, they help rebuild the hydrolipid barrier.